-- 51. As stressed in Annex C (Service Recommended Good Practices), stadium management have a role to play in setting an example through taking steps to ensure that stadium personnel reflect the communities that live and work in the locality of the stadium.
-It is stressed that the presence of a workforce, reflective of the population generally, can have a major impact on the perspectives of spectators and provide reassurance to people whose expectations may have been distorted by negative publicity regarding any racist or other discriminatory behaviour associated with the football. - 52.
-This approach can be of particular importance in terms of the recruitment of stewards and other personnel with safety and security responsibilities.
+52. As stressed in Annex C (Service - Recommended Good Practices), stadium management have a role to play in setting an example through taking steps to ensure that stadium personnel reflect the communities that live and work in the locality of the stadium.
+It is stressed that the presence of a workforce, reflective of the population generally, can have a major impact on the perspectives of spectators and provide reassurance to people whose expectations may have been distorted by negative publicity regarding any racist or other discriminatory behaviour associated with the football.

+53. This approach can be of particular importance in terms of the recruitment of stewards and other personnel with safety and security responsibilities.
 The presence of a diverse stadium safety and security workforce, trained and assessed as competent to undertake their important duties, can assist in enhancing recognition among spectators that all communities have a shared and vested interest in providing a safe, secure and welcoming environment within football stadia.

-N. Political Extremism
+N Political Extremism

-53. Freedom of expression is an established legal right which should be protected unless it involves expressions that are prohibited under national law.
-However, the organiser of an event should exclude party-political, politically or religiously extremist, discriminatory or other political messages or actions that might generate friction and possible confrontation among spectators.
+54. Freedom of expression is an established legal right which should be protected unless it involves expressions that are prohibited under national law.
+However, the organiser of an event should ensure that certain types of behaviour witnessed in some stadia is prohibited, including racist insults and chanting, the flaunting of racist or political extremist banners and symbols and the wearing, distribution and selling of racist and other discriminatory banners, symbols, flags, leaflets or images.
 Before permitting the promotion or announcement of any political messages or other political actions inside, or in the immediate vicinity of a stadium, the organiser should seek to engage with partners and stakeholders in an effort to fully understand the possible impacts and risks associated with such activity.
 Event organisers should also seek to observe the requirements of the relevant authorities in relation to political activity at football events played under their auspices.
 This is especially the case in respect of matches played in UEFA competitions.

-O. Disabled Spectators
+O Disabled Spectators

-54. Football is a global sport for everyone to enjoy.
-However, for the estimated 100 million disabled people across Europe, tangible physical and crowd safety management measures are required to ensure that they are not denied access to the football experience.
-To be truly inclusive, a stadium should be designed or adapted to be accessible to disabled spectators with a range of access requirements and stadium operating and safety management arrangements adjusted accordingly (see Appendix 1).
+55. Football is a global sport for everyone to enjoy.
+However, for the estimated 100 million disabled people across Europe, tangible physical and crowd safety management measures are required to ensure that they are not denied access to the football experience (source: (https://ec.europa.eu/eurostat/statistics -:Disability statistics-barriers to social integration).
+To be truly inclusive, a stadium should be designed or adapted to be accessible to disabled spectators with a range of access requirements and stadium operating and safety management arrangements adjusted accordingly.
+It should also be recognised that whereas some people may be prevented from attending football matches due to physical barriers, others may be prevented due to sensory, intellectual and attitudinal barriers.
+It should also not be overlooked that some disabilities are non-visible, such as colour blindness (see Appendix 1).

-P. Stadium Physical Infrastructure
+P Stadium Physical Infrastructure